 Agency Affected: Department of Health and Human Services

-Comments: FDA started monitoring the time it takes to review and act on regular SE submissions, Exemption from SE requests, and Modified Risk Tobacco Product applications received on or after October 1, 2014.
-However, because the agency has not yet reported establishing and monitoring performance measures for provisional SE submissions, we are leaving this recommendation open as of September 2016.
+Comments: FDA has established and monitors performance measures that include time frames for reviewing and acting on regular SE submissions, Exemption from SE requests, and Modified Risk Tobacco Product applications for fiscal years 2015 through 2018.
+However, because the agency has not yet reported establishing and monitoring performance measures for provisional SE submissions, we are leaving this recommendation open as of August 2017.

 Recommendation: To improve CTP's ability to operate efficiently, achieve effective results, and plan appropriately, the Secretary of Health and Human Services should direct the Commissioner of FDA to monitor FDA's performance relative to those time frames, such as evaluating whether staff are performing reviews of these submissions efficiently and effectively.